 How To Reverse Leptin Resistance

-A proper diet and exercise are the best treatment to reverse leptin resistance, steady your insulin levels and keep them low, keep you energy levels constant without drops, kick start ketosis, which is the ability of your body to take the energy it needs from ketones in your fat storage and not to rely on a never ending supply of glucose through carbohydrates and sugars.
+Ketosis is the ability of your body to take the energy it needs from ketones in your fat storage and not rely on a never-ending supply of glucose through carbohydrates and sugars.

 Why Does Leptin Resistance Cause Obesity?

-Obesity is simply the more extreme end of a range of overweight stages.
-The reason for it may be simply cumulative, the longer you are resistant to leptin and insulin, the more you keep eating in an unbalanced way, the more fat you accumulate.
-But of course this is a simplistic approach.
+Obesity is simply the more end of a range of overweight stages.
+The reason for it may be merely cumulative.
+The longer you are resistant to leptin and insulin, the more you keep eating in an unbalanced way, the more fat you accumulate.
+But of course, this is a simplistic approach.

 Are Leptin Resistance Supplements Any Good?

-As long as there are people who want to believe in Alice in Wonderland, there will also be the ones ready to supply them with a range of fairy tale solutions in exchange for money.
-Up to them.
+As long as some people want to believe in Alice in Wonderland, there will always be a steady supply of fairy tale solutions in exchange for money.

 What Is A Good Diet Plan To Reset Leptin Resistance?